mjoshua97241/space-code-copilot/memory-bank/techContext.md

 - internal/lessons/

 They are used only as reference patterns (RAG pipelines, FastAPI + LangChain glue, etc.).
-They must not be cloned wholesale into backend/app or frontend/src.
+They must not be cloned wholesale into backend/app or frontend code.